Group forum subscription

 I'm closing this ticket for now but I will reopen it if you have further errors.

-#6 Updated by Matt Gold almost 10 years ago
+#6 Updated by Matt Gold over 10 years ago

 - Status changed from Resolved to Reporter Feedback